juhp/koji-tool/README.md

 A few illustrative examples:

-`koji-tool tasks --mine --latest --state fail --tail`: shows details of your last buildArch failure and the tail of the build.log.
+`koji-tool tasks --mine --latest --state fail --tail`: shows details of your last buildArch failure and the tail of the build.log (equivalently you can use `koji-tool quick my last fail`).

 `koji-tool install systemd`: will try to install or update to the newest rpm packages from koji.